Providence Academy (Plymouth, Minnesota)

-Providence Academy is a private, co-ed, Catholic college-preparatory PreK–12 school in Plymouth, Minnesota founded in 2001.
-It is located in and affiliated with the Roman Catholic Archdiocese of Saint Paul and Minneapolis.
+Providence Academy is a private, co-ed, Catholic college-preparatory PreK–12 school in Plymouth, Minnesota, United States, It was founded in 2001.
+It is located in and affiliated with the Archdiocese of Saint Paul and Minneapolis.

 History

-At the end of the 1990s, Dan Frederick (former president of Alarmex), Bill Cooper (president of TCF Bank Minnesota), Bob Cummins (executive at Primera Technology), and prominent businessmen in the Twin Cities area raised $20 million to fund a new private school "grounded in Judeo-Christian values."
+At the end of the 1990s, Dan Frederick (former president of Alarmex), Bill Cooper (president of TCF Bank Minnesota), Bob Cummins (executive at Primera Technology), and other prominent businessmen in the Twin Cities area raised $20 million to fund a new private school "grounded in Judeo-Christian values".
 Not long after the announcement of its establishment, Providence became an official Catholic school associated with the Archdiocese of Saint Paul and Minneapolis.
-Ground was broken on March 25, 2000.
-It opened in September 2001.
+Ground was broken on March 25, 2000, and the school opened in September 2001.

-In 2006, a $14 million, 95,000 square foot addition added 16 new classrooms, including new engineering laboratories, a lecture hall, media center, and science and technology labs.
+In 2006, a $14 million, 95,000-square-foot addition added 16 new classrooms, including new engineering laboratories, a lecture hall, media center, and science and technology labs.